Mi Bella Mondo

 • July 1–December 31: Non-resident adults pay $200 per day, children ages 9–17 pay $50 per day, and students and citizens of Masai Mara pay different rates.

-• Children aged 8 and under receive free admission.
+• Children aged eight and under receive free admission.

 Conservancy

 Private conservancies, such as the Naboisho Conservancy, are not just areas of land set aside for wildlife conservation.
-The Masai people own these exclusive havens, and local organizations or private businesses are in charge of running them.
+The Masai people own these exclusive havens, and local organizations or private businesses run them.
 Though smaller than the Masai Mara Reserve, these conservancies offer a more intimate and personalized safari experience, making you feel like a privileged guest in the heart of the wild.

 The Naboisho Conservancy consists of 50,000 acres of pristine wildlife territory and spectacular scenery in the Great Rift Valley.
 Situated within the greater Mara Region, it borders Mara National Reserve to the southwest, Olare Motorogi Conservancy to the west, and Ol Kinyei Conservancy to the east.